That dollar amount results from a 49.6% advance compared to five years earlier in 2020 when Polish exports totaled $254.2 billion.

 Poland earned the highest trade surpluses at the expense of the following countries.

-Among Poland’s trading partners that generate the greatest positive trade balances, Polish surpluses with Denmark (up 45.6%), Lithuania (up 39%) and France (up 27.1%) grew at the fastest pace from 2020 to 2021.
+Among Poland’s trading partners that generate the greatest positive trade balances, Polish surpluses with the Netherlands (up 30.9%), Lithuania (up 21.7%) and Ukraine (up 21.4%) grew at the fastest pace from 2023 to 2024.

 These positive cashflow streams clearly indicate Poland’s competitive advantages with the above countries, but also represent key opportunities for Poland to develop country-specific strategies to optimize its overall position in international trade.